38F Force Support Officer

 Main Risks

-- Command climate issues inside a people-heavy squadron
+- Command climate failures inside a large, diverse squadron

 Control Measures